nllz/IRTF-HRPC/draft-research.md

 Multi-user chat rooms are identified by a name specified on a specific server, so that while the overall protocol may be federated, the ability for users to assemble in a given community is moderated by a single server.
 That server may block the room and prevent assembly unilaterally, even between two users neither of whom trust or use that server directly.

-### Peer to Peer
+#### Peer to Peer

 Peer-to-Peer (P2P) is a distribet network architecture in which all the participant nodes can be responsible for the storage and dissemination of information from any other node (defined in {{RFC7574}}, an IETF standard that used a P2P architecture).
 A P2P network is a logical overlay that lives on top of the physical network, and allows nodes (or "peers") participating to it to establish contact and exchange information directly from one to each other.
 The implementation of a P2P network may very widely: it may be structured or unstructured, and it may implement stronger or weaker cryptographic and anonymity properties.
 While its most common application has traditionally been file-sharing (and other types of content delivery systems), P2P is a popular architecture for networks and applications that require (or encourage) decentralization.
 A prime example is Bitcoin (and similar cryptocurrencies), as well as Bitcoin and proprietary multimedia applications.

-In a time of heavily centralized online services, peer-to-peer is often seen as an alternative, more democratic, and resistant option  that displaces structures of control over data and communications and delegates all peers equally to be responsible for the functioning, integrity, and security of the data.
-While in principle peer-to-peer remains critical to the design and development of future content distribution, messaging, and publishing systems, it poses numerous security and privacy challenges which are mostly delegated to individual developers to recognize, analyze, and solve in each implementation of a given P2P network.
+In a time of heavily centralized online services, peer-to-peer is regularly described as an alternative, more democratic, and resistant option  that displaces structures of control over data and communications and delegates all peers equally to be responsible for the functioning, integrity, and security of the data.
+While in principle peer-to-peer remains imporant to the design and development of future content distribution, messaging, and publishing systems, it poses numerous security and privacy challenges which are mostly delegated to individual developers to recognize, analyze, and solve in each implementation of a given P2P network.

-#### Network Poisoning
+##### Network Poisoning

 Since content, and in some occasions peer lists, are safeguarded and distributed by its members, P2P networks are prone to what are generally defined as "poisoning attacks".
-Poisoning attacks might be directed directly at the data that is being distributed, for example by intentionally corrupting it, or at the index tables used to instruct the peers where to fetch the data, or at routing tables, with the attempt of providing connecting peers with lists of rogue or non-existing peers, with the intention to effectively cause a Denial of Service on the network.
+Poisoning attacks might be aimed directly at the data that is being distributed, for example by intentionally corrupting it, or at the index tables used to instruct the peers where to fetch the data, or at routing tables, with the attempt of providing connecting peers with lists of rogue or non-existing peers, with the intention to effectively cause a Denial of Service on the network.

-#### Throttling
+##### Throttling

 Peer-to-Peer traffic (and BitTorrent in particular) represents a high percentage of global Internet traffic and it has become increasingly popular for Internet Service Providers to perform throttling of customers lines in order to limit bandwidth usage {{torrentfreak1}} and sometimes probably as an effect of the ongoing conflict between copyright holders and file-sharing communities {{wikileaks}}.
-Such throtteling undermines the end-to-end principle.
+Such throttling undermines the end-to-end principle.

 Throttling the peer-to-peer traffic makes some uses of P2P networks ineffective and it might be coupled with stricter inspection of users' Internet traffic through Deep Packet Inspection techniques which might pose additional security and privacy risks.

-#### Tracking and Identification
+##### Tracking and Identification

 One of the fundamental and most problematic issues with traditional peer-to-peer networks is a complete lack of anonymization of its users.
 For example, in the case of BitTorrent, all peers' IP addresses are openly available to the other peers.
 This has lead to an ever-increasing tracking of peer-to-peer and file-sharing users {{ars}}.
 As the geographical location of the user is directly exposed, and so could be his identity, the user might become target of additional harassment and attacks, being of physical or legal nature.
 For example, it is known that in Germany law firms have made extensive use of peer-to-peer and file-sharing tracking systems in order to identify downloaders and initiate legal actions looking for compensations {{torrentfreak2}}.

 It is worth noting that there are varieties of P2P networks that implement cryptographic practices and that introduce anonymization of its users.
 Such implementations may be proved to be successful in resisting censorship of content, and tracking of the network peers.
 A primary example is FreeNet {{freenet1}}, a free software application designed to significantly increase the difficulty of users and content identification, and dedicated to foster freedom of speech online {{freenet2}}.

-#### Sybil Attacks
+##### Sybil Attacks

 In open-membership P2P networks, a single attacker can pretend to be many participants, typically by creating multiple fake identities of whatever kind the P2P network uses {{Douceur}}.
 Attackers can use Sybil attacks to bias choices the P2P network makes collectively toward the attacker's advantage, e.g., by making it more likely that a particular data item (or some threshold of the replicas or shares of a data item) are assigned to attacker-controlled participants.
 If the P2P network implements any voting, moderation, or peer review-like functionality, Sybil attacks may be used to "stuff the ballots" toward the attacker's benefit.
 Companies and governments can use Sybil attacks on discussion-oriented P2P systems for "astroturfing" or creating the appearance of  mass grassroots support for some position where there is none in reality.
 It is important to know that there are no known complete, environmentally sustainable, and fully distributed solutions to Sybil attacks, and routing via 'friends' allows users to be de-anonymized via their social graph.
 It is important to note that Sybil attacks in this context (e.f. astroturfing) are relevant to more than P2P protocols.
 And are also common on web based systems, and exploited by governments and commercial entitities.

-#### Conclusions

 Encrypted P2P and Anonymous P2P networks already emerged and provided viable platforms for sharing material {{tribler}}, publish content anonymously, and communicate securely {{bitmessage}}.
 These platforms are not perfect, and more research needs to be done.
 If adopted at large, well-designed and resistant P2P networks might represent a critical component of a future secure and distributed Internet, enabling freedom of speech and freedom of information at scale.

-### Virtual Private Network
+#### Virtual Private Network

-#### Introduction

-A Virtual Private Network (VPN) is a point-to-point connection that enables two computers to communicate over an encrypted tunnel.
-There are multiple implementations and protocols used in provisioning a VPN, and they generally diversify by encryption protocol or particular requirements, most commonly in proprietary and enterprise solutions.
+The Virtual Private Networks (VPN) that are being discussed here are point-to-point connections that enables two computers to communicate over an encrypted tunnel.
+There are multiple implementations and protocols used in the deployment of VPNs, and they generally diversify by encryption protocol or particular requirements, most commonly in proprietary and enterprise solutions.
 VPNs are used commonly either to enable some devices to communicate through peculiar network configurations, or in order to use some privacy and security properties in order to protect the traffic generated by the end user; or both.
 VPNs have also become a very popular technology among human rights defenders, dissidents, and journalists worldwide to avoid local monitoring and eventually also to circumvent censorship.
 Among human rights defenders VPNs are often debated as a potential alternative to Tor or other anonymous networks.
 Such comparison is misleading, as some of the privacy and security properties of VPNs are often misunderstood by less tech-savvy users, which could ultimately lead to unintended problems.

 As VPNs increased in popularity, commercial VPN providers have started growing in business and are very commonly picked by human rights defenders and people at risk, as they are normally provided with an easy-to-use service and sometimes even custom applications to establish the VPN tunnel.
 Not being able to control the configuration of the network, and even less so the security of the application, assessing the general privacy and security state of common VPNs is very hard.
 Often such services have been discovered leaking information, and their custom applications have been found flawed.
 While Tor and similar networks receive a lot of scrutiny from the public and the academic community, commercial or non-commercial VPN networks are way less analyzed and understood {{Insinuator}} ((Alshalanetal}} , and it might be valuable to establish some standards to guarantee a minimal level of privacy and security to those who need them the most.

-#### No anonymity against VPN provider
+##### No anonymity against VPN provider

 One of the common misconception among users of VPNs is the level of anonymity VPN can provide.
 This sense of anonymity can be betrayed by a number of attacks or misconfigurations of the VPN provider.
 It is important to remember that, contrarily to Tor and similar systems, VPN was not designed to provide anonymity properties.
 From a technical point of view, the VPN might leak identifiable information, or might be subject of correlation attacks that could expose the originating address of the connecting user.
 Most importantly, it is vital to understand that commercial and non-commercial VPN providers are bound by the law of the jurisdiction they reside in or in which their infrastructure is located, and they might be legally forced to turn over data of specific users if legal investigations or intelligence requirements dictate so.
 In such cases, if the VPN providers retain logs, it is possible that the information of the user is provided to the user's adversary and leads to his or her identification.

-#### Logging
+##### Logging

 With VPN being point-to-point connections, the service providers are in fact able to observe the original location of the connecting users and they are able to track at what time they started their session and eventually also to which destinations they're trying to connect to.
 If the VPN providers retain logs for long enough, they might be forced to turn over the relevant data or they might be otherwise compromised, leading to the same data getting exposed.
 A clear log retaining policy could be enforced, but considering that countries enforce very different levels of data retention policies, VPN providers would at least be transparent on what information do they store and for how long is being kept.

-#### 3rd Party Hosting
+##### 3rd Party Hosting

 VPN providers very commonly rely on 3rd parties to provision the infrastructure that is later going to be used to run VPN endpoints.
 For example, they might rely on external dedicated server hosting providers, or on uplink providers.
 In those cases, even if the VPN provider itself isn't retaining any significant logs, the information on the connecting users might be retained by those 3rd parties instead, introducing an additional collection point for the adversary.

-#### IPv6 Leakage
+##### IPv6 Leakage

 Some studies proved that several commercial VPN providers and applications suffer of critical leakage of information through IPv6 due to improper support and configuration {{PETS2015VPN}}.
 This is generally caused by a lack of proper configuration of the client's IPv6 routing tables.
 Considering that most popular browsers and similar applications have been supporting IPv6 by default, if the host is provided with a functional IPv6 configuration, the traffic that is generated might be leaked if the VPN application isn't designed to manipulate such traffic properly.

-#### DNS Leakage
+##### DNS Leakage

 Similarly, VPN services that aren't handling DNS requests and are not running DNS servers of their own, might be prone to DNS leaking which might not only expose sensitive information on the activity of the user, but could also potentially lead to DNS hijacking attacks and following compromises.

-#### Traffic Correlation
+##### Traffic Correlation

-As revelations of mass surveillance have been growing in the press, additional details on attacks on secure Internet communications have come to the public's attention.
-Among these, VPN appeared to be a very interesting target for attacks and collection efforts.
 Some implementations of VPN appear to be particularly vulnerable to identification and collection of key exchanges which, some Snowden documents revealed, are systematically collected and stored for future reference.
 The ability of an adversary to monitor network connections at many different points over the Internet, can allow them to perform traffic correlation attacks and identify the origin of certain VPN traffic by cross referencing the connection time of the user to the endpoint and the connection time of the endpoint to the final destination.
 These types of attacks, although very expensive and normally only performed by very resourceful adversaries, have been documented {{spiegel}} to be already in practice and could completely vanify the use of a VPN and ultimately expose the activity and the identity of a user at risk.

-### HTTP Status Code 451
+#### HTTP Status Code 451

 Every Internet user has run into the '404 Not Found' Hypertext Transfer Protocol (HTTP) status code when trying, and failing, to access a particular website {{Cath}}.
 It is a response status that the server sends to the browser, when the server cannot locate the URL.
 '403 Forbidden' is another example of this class of code signals that gives users information about what is going on.
 In the '403' case the server can be reached, but is blocking the request because the user is trying to access content forbidden to them.
 This can be because the specific user is not allowed access to the content (like a government employee trying to access pornography on a work-computer) or because access is restricted to all users (like social network sites in certain countries).
 As surveillance and censorship of the Internet is becoming more commonplace, voices were raised at the IETF to introduce a new status code that indicates when something is not available for 'legal reasons' (like censorship):